AndrewC101/PokemonAmbrosia/README.md

 - Pokémon wander in the overworld.
 They randomly spawn and come in 3 varieties.
   - Normal Pokémon that appear in various colours and are at an appropriate level.
   - Aggressive Pokémon that appear red and will attack the player on sight, they are at high levels and can only be escaped from by using a Pokedoll.
-  - Shinny Pokémon that appear gold and generally have a 1/8 chance to spawn in the area.
+  - Shiny Pokémon that appear gold and generally have a 1/8 chance to spawn in the area.

 <img src="/screenshots/fieldmon.png" width="150" height="150" />    <img src="/screenshots/aggressive.png" width="150" height="150" />    <img src="/screenshots/shiny.png" width="150" height="150" />

 ## Story

-- The story is completely new and centers on an immanent invasion of Kanto due to a war with Hoen.
+- The story is completely new and centers on an immanent invasion of Kanto due to a war with Hoenn.
 - New dialog for every NPC and event in the entire game
 - Three recurring rivals, one of which uses an exact copy of the players party including stats, items, nicknames, everything.